balaramsabat/Project1/README.md

 # Project1
-Here, I have created a repository for practice.
+Here, I have created a repository for practice and demo.
 <br>
 Author - Balaram Sabat